SharePoint/sp-dev-docs/docs/transform/modernize-scanner.md

 - **Azure AD Domain name**: the default domain of your Azure AD environment.
 You can find this from the overview page of the Azure AD management portal
 - **Certificate file**: the certificate that you granted app-only access to the Azure AD app, this needs to be presented as a password protected PFX file
 - **Password for the PFX file**: the password used to secure the previously provided PFX file

+> [!NOTE]
+> You can also opt to install the certificate on your computer and refence it via the -w command line parameters.
+To reference the certificate you would use this value for the -w parameter "My|CurrentUser|1FG498B468AV3895E7659C8A6F098FB701C8CDB1".
+You can use My/Root and CurrentUser/LocalMachine to identify the store.
+The last argument is the certificate thumbprint.
+This option is available as of the 2.7 release.

 > [!IMPORTANT]
 > The default instructions mentioned to grant the Azure AD app the **Sites.FullControl.All** permission which is needed if you want to run all scan components.
 If you're not interested in workflow scanning you can also use **Sites.Read.All** as a permission as of version 2.6 of the SharePoint Modernization Scanner.